cmp-202/ssh2shell/README.md

 npm install ssh2shell
 ```

-Requirements:
+Host Configuration:
 ------------
-The class expects an object with the following structure to be passed to its constructor:
+SSH2Shell expects an object with the following structure to be passed to its constructor:
 ```javascript
 //Host object
 host = {